PierreChouteau/DeepLearningWithAudio/02_ddsp/training/azure_training.md

 I0413 06:28:36.336162 140451635803968 train_util.py:306] step: 25828    spectral_loss: 4.78     total_loss: 4.78
 ```

-- If your **traning is completed or ended with an error**, you will see the below text:
+- If your **training is completed or ended with an error**, you will see the below text:
 ```
 script failed: attach dlwa screen aborting